k3tchup/google_drive_sync/readme.md

 [ ] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?

-[ ] do we want a local sqlite db to keep track of all the file versions and metadata?
+[x] do we want a local sqlite db to keep track of all the file versions and metadata?
+- Will likely add additional tables, like for tracking files that errored out.
+- Will probably extend the gObjects table with local file versioning

 [x] multi-threading for downloads